ouspg/CompSec/Lab6_Digital_forensics/README.md

 Digital forensics (aka digital forensic science) is field committed to recovering and investigating evidence found in digital devices.

-TBA: Utilization on public and private sectors
+TBA: Tell more about utilization on public and private sectors and common cases

-Field is too large to cover in single lab (many different forensic fields) and this lab this lab only intends to give you slight into the world of forensic investigation.
+Field is too large to cover in single lab (there exist many different digital forensic subfields) so this lab this lab only intends to give you slight intro to the world of digital forensic investigation.

-You will learn to use tools like TBA:

-TBA: List of useful links to tools and communities
+You can find further reading from TBA: List of useful links to tools and digital forensic communities/web pages

 ## Practical arrangements of this lab

-This lab utilizes the same Kali virtual machine you used in earlier labs.
-2 raw dumps are available at TBA: Folder
+This lab does not require any spesific Linux distribution to be used.
+You are required to install quite many tools yourself, so anything you can install them on is good enough.
+Kali image used earlier in this course should work reasonably for this lab (and it has large set of needed tools already installed).

+Volatile memory dump, USB-stick dump, images of task 1D are available at same place than virtual machines.
+Server logs of task 2 are available in folder TBA of this lab repository.

-TBA: Common info of lab practices
+TBA: Common info of lab practices (fill this later if needed)

+TBA: Explain more clearly the ideas and principles of this lab and why it differs others so much

+This lab will be differing from others some extent: Instuctions are not always clear, you are expected to install (and solve occasional installation probles) and learn usage of every tool by yourself, creative thinking and problem solving is encouraged.
+There might be several ways to solve each task so students are not limited any way by forcing them to solve problems only certain paths.

+Good luck.
+You might really need it too with this lab.

 ## Grading